vmware/vic-product/docs/user_doc/vic_cloud_admin/add_repos_in_portal.md

 1. In the management portal, navigate to **Administration** > **Global Registries** > **Source Registries** and click **+Registry**.

-2. In the add registry dialog box, configure the registry settings.
+2. In the dialog box that opens, configure the registry settings.
 	1. As address, enter the IP or hostname of the registry, the port, and optionally a namespace.

 	For example: `https://registry.hub.docker.com:443/vmware`